laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Testing it out

-We're now ready to send a Chirp from the form we added to [http://localhost/chirps](http://localhost/chirps)!
-You won't be able to see the result yet because we haven't displayed existing Chirps on the page.
+We're now ready to send a Chirp using the form we just added!
+We won't be able to see the result yet because we haven't displayed existing Chirps on the page.

 <img src="/img/screenshots/chirp-form-filled.png" alt="Chirp form" class="rounded-lg border dark:border-none shadow-lg" />